-- The operating power for the generator and Point of Common Coupling protection schemes and the control power used to disconnect the generator from the Company Grid must not be dependent on Company Grid power. - 2) The generator protection shall be designed to automatically and immediately disconnect the generator from the DEC System if the source circuit from the Company is lost, irrespective of connected loads or other generators on the circuit. - 3) The generator shall be equipped with protective equipment (hardware or software) to prevent the generator from energizing a de-energized DEC System circuit. - 4) Parallel operation must cease immediately and automatically for abnormal operating voltage, frequency, harmonic content or power flow.
+- 1. The operating power for the generator and Point of Common Coupling protection schemes and the control power used to disconnect the generator from the Company Grid must not be dependent on Company Grid power. - 2.
+The generator protection shall be designed to automatically and immediately disconnect the generator from the DEC system if the source circuit from the Company is lost, irrespective of connected loads or other generators on the circuit. - 3.
+The generator shall be equipped with protective equipment (hardware or software) to prevent the generator from energizing a de-energized DEC system circuit. - 4.
+Parallel operation must cease immediately and automatically for abnormal operating voltage, frequency, harmonic content or power flow.
 Parallel operation must also cease for loss of a phase or improper phase sequence.
-Voltage sensing shall be performed on all three phases. - 5) Protection at the Point of Common Coupling must detect and isolate the Facility from the DEC System for a fault condition in the Generation Owner's Facility.
+Voltage sensing shall be performed on all three phases. - 5.
+Protection at the Point of Common Coupling must detect and isolate the Facility from the DEC system for a fault condition in the Generation Owner's Facility. - 6.
+Protection at the Point of Common Coupling must detect and isolate from the Company Grid the Generation Owner's Facility for a fault condition on the DEC system circuit that supplies the Customer generator site. - 7.
+The protection scheme should permit the desired range of power transfer without false operation.
+The protection scheme should also prevent excessive or unnecessary tripping that would adversely affect the Company's service reliability to other Customers or Generator Owners. - 8.
+The generator protection or protection at the Point of Common Coupling must insure that the generator is disconnected from the Company Grid before any automatic re-energizing of the DEC system supply circuit. - 9.
+The protection at the Point of Common Coupling must recognize and disconnect the Generator from the Company Grid before entering Island mode.
+Generators that serve only the specific customer load must have necessary equipment to insure no power will be exported to the DEC system during an outage of the DEC system whether planned or during an emergency.
+Any automatic reconnection of the generator to the Grid following a loss and subsequent restoration of the DEC system source must occur only after the Company Grid has stabilized.

-- 6) Protection at the Point of Common Coupling must detect and isolate from the Company Grid the Generation Owner's Facility for a fault condition on the DEC System circuit that supplies the Customer generator site. - 7) The protection scheme should permit the desired range of power transfer without false operation.
-The protection scheme should also prevent excessive or unnecessary tripping that would adversely affect the Company's service reliability to other Customers or Generator Owners. - 8) The generator protection or protection at the Point of Common Coupling must insure that the generator is disconnected from the Company Grid before any automatic re-energizing of the DEC System supply circuit. - 9) The protection at the Point of Common Coupling must recognize and disconnect the Generator from the Company Grid if the generator is Island mode.
-Exceptions are those generators that serve only the specific customer load with installed necessary equipment to insure no power will be exported to the DEC system during an outage of the DEC system whether planned or an emergency.
-Any automatic re-connection of the generator to the Grid following a loss and subsequent restoration of the DEC System source must occur only after the Company Grid has Stabilized.
+Note:

-Note: This preceding list of design requirements is not intended to be all-inclusive.
+1. This preceding list of design requirements is not intended to be all-inclusive.
 Other hazards and conditions may need to be taken into consideration by the design engineer based upon the circumstances, the specific site, the Generation Owner's needs and other appropriate criteria.